Yakima-Teng/gitbook-plugin-theme-code/README.md

   </a>
 </p>

 This is based on the default theme for GitBook since version `3.0.0`.
+Currently these are no big changes but some bug fixes and a site title added to the top of the sidebar.

 An example snapshot: